magento/magento2-page-builder/docs/getting-started/introduction.md

-# PageBuilder Early Adopters Program
+# PageBuilder pre-release access

-The Page Builder Early Adopters Program (EAP) gives partners the following perks:
+Pre-release access to PageBuilder is opened to all Magento Partners with *no support* from Magento team.
+Use this access to:

-* Explore extension points to build custom modules and integrations for 3rd party services, such as Facebook and Instagram.
+- Explore extension points to build custom modules and integrations for 3rd party services, such as Facebook and Instagram.
-* Try out customization options and extend its functionality beyond its default features.
+- Try out customization options and extend its functionality beyond its default features.
-* Preview to prepare a migration plan from BlueFoot 1.0 to PageBuilder.
+- Preview to prepare a migration plan from BlueFoot 1.0 to PageBuilder.

+Should you find an issue in PageBuilder functionality, please report it on github.

 ## Installation